-In Ireland, Ulysses is funded by the Irish Research Council and the Health Research Board, and administered by the Irish Research Council.
-It is funded by MAE (French Ministry of Foreign Affairs) and administered by the Embassy of France in Ireland and Campus France, the leading French agency for international mobility, on the French side.
+In Ireland, Ulysses is funded and administered by the Irish Research Council.
+In France, it is funded by the French Ministry of Foreign Affairs and administered by the Embassy of France in Ireland and Campus France, the leading French agency for international mobility.